Partial Shipment and Redelivery: How to Do It Right [Q&A]

 Wrong goods

-Wrong goods refers to all cases where there's been a shipping mistake.
+Wrong goods refer to all cases where there has been a shipping mistake or a mistake in the production process.

-This can be a loading mistake - in case there's no load confirmation process in place and drivers can depart to customer sites with the wrong packages.
+A loading mistake can happen if there's no load confirmation process in place.
+Drivers sometimes leave for customer sites with the wrong packages.

-A solution to this would be shipping labels and a barcode scanner app that the driver can use to quickly check their load and make sure that all loaded packages belong to the route.
+A solution to this would be shipping labels and a barcode scanner app.
+Drivers can use this to quickly check their loads and ensure that all loaded packages belong to the route.

-Wrong goods can be the case when the shipper packed the wrong size, color, etc. Basically, whatever the customer decides is wrong based on the mismatch between what they ordered and what they received.
+Another reason for wrong goods is when the shipper packs the wrong size, color, quantity, or even the wrong product.
+Basically, it’s whatever the customer decides is wrong based on the mismatch between what they ordered and what they received.

 Damaged goods

-Damaged goods is a straightforward issue.
-It can happen even with careful load planning when packages are loaded into the truck in a specific sequence determined by a smart system.
+Damaged goods are a straightforward issue.
+Damage can happen even with careful load planning, when packages are loaded into the truck in a specific sequence determined by a smart system.

-Based on package size, weight, etc. loading needs to be planned out in order to avoid damage to the goods.
-Still, in force majeure cases packages can get damaged and some items in the order may be rejected by the customer.
+Loading needs to be planned based on package size, weight, etc., to avoid damage to the goods.
+Still, in force majeure cases, packages can be damaged, and the customer may reject some items in the order.

-Proof of delivery apps for the driver work in a way that allows the user to collect customer e-signatures, take photos of delivered packages, and by doing so prove successful delivery of goods.
+Proof of delivery apps for the driver allows the user to collect customer e-signatures and take photos of delivered packages.
+By doing so, they prove the successful delivery of goods.

-However, not all delivery driver apps account for scenarios where some items in the order have been delivered and some have not.
+However, not all delivery driver apps account for scenarios where some items in the order have been delivered and others have not.

 To document this, Proof of Delivery apps like Track-POD's driver app support Partial Delivery and Reasons for Rejection.